Note: see session law sections for effective dates.

 (e) The director shall also obtain written certification from the employer stating whether the employment has ceased or whether the employee is on sick leave of absence because of a disability that will prevent further service to the employer and that the employee is not entitled to compensation from the employer.

-(f) The medical adviser shall consider the reports of the physicians, physician assistants, psychologists, and chiropractors and any other evidence supplied by the employee or other interested parties.
+(f) The medical adviser shall consider the reports of the physician, psychologist, chiropractor, physician assistant, podiatrist, or nurse practitioner and any other evidence supplied by the employee or other interested parties.
 If the medical adviser finds the employee totally and permanently disabled, the adviser shall make appropriate recommendation to the director in writing together with the date from which the employee has been totally disabled.
-The director shall then determine if the disability occurred within 18 months of filing the application, while still in the employment of the state, and the propriety of authorizing payment of a disability benefit as provided in this section.
+The director shall then determine if the disability occurred while still in the employment of the state and constitutes a total and permanent disability as defined in section 352.01, subdivision 17.

 (g) A terminated employee may apply for a disability benefit within 18 months of termination as long as the disability occurred while in the employment of the state.
 The fact that an employee is placed on leave of absence without compensation because of disability does not bar that employee from receiving a disability benefit.